henock/family-dashboard/README.md

     },
     "tomorrowIo": {
         "apiKey": "<your api key for http://tomorrow.io>",
-        "location": "<the GPS location for which you want to display weather data>" },
+        "location": "<the GPS coordinates for which you want to display weather data>" },
     "timeZones": {
         "one": {
             "id": "America/New_York",
             "name": "DC"
         },
         "two": {
             "id": "Africa/Nairobi",
             "name": "Addis"
         }
     }
 }